This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

 The combination of a hectic season and a new system for payment had me a bit discombobulated.

-And frankly, my confidence of which payment is automatically withdrawn and when the payments are made was low.
+And frankly, my confidence in which payment is automatically withdrawn and when the payments are made was low.

 So… I took a quick glance at a bank statement, saw one payment was made and that it felt like quite a while since another was made and thought, “I’d better pay this mortgage before ‘late fee’ or ‘penalty’ even come close to our account.”